lohpaul9/lerobot/src/lerobot/robots/so101_mujoco/README.md

 ## Overview

-This robot class implements the control logic from `orient_down.py` adapted for LeRobot's recording interface.
-It enables behavior cloning data collection in simulation with the same control quality as the original teleop script.
+This robot class enables behavior cloning data collection in simulation with the same control quality as the original teleop script.

 ## Key Features